 The Right To Recover From Addiction

-At Next Step Recovery, we know it is critical to restore a sense of dignity and self-worth for those in early recovery.
+At Next Step Recovery, we know it is critical to restoring a sense of dignity and self-worth for those in early recovery.
 This sense of worthiness is often the first casualty of active addiction.
-Our addiction recovery program focuses on building structure, community and life skills to help clients reconnect with their inherent dignity and worth.
+Our addiction recovery program focuses on building structure, community, and life skills to help clients reconnect with their inherent dignity and worth.
 We also strongly advocate for our clients basic human rights.

 Every 4 minutes someone in the U.S. dies from an overdose or substance abuse-related cause—the equivalent of a jumbo jet crashing every day with no survivors!
-Twenty two million Americans are struggling with active addiction; another 23 million are in recovery.
-One in 3 families are directly affected.
+Twenty-two million Americans are struggling with active addiction; another 23 million are in recovery.
+One in 3 families is directly affected.

 Addiction is a national epidemic.
 Make no mistake, the right to recover from addiction is a human right.

 We invite you to join us in recognizing and honoring some of the basic human rights of those in recovery:

 - We have the right to be recognized as individuals grappling with a real and complicated disease.
 Recovery from this disease occurs through a variety of pathways including clinical treatment, recovery programs, peer support groups, and spiritual practices.
 NSR of Asheville’s transitional living program incorporates many of these pathways to maximize opportunities for healing.

 - We have the right to be viewed as individuals with unique strengths who are capable of change and growth.
 We are not hopeless addicts.
 We are courageous individuals who are learning to face life’s challenges without chemical crutches or other forms of escape.
 All human beings work through a recovery process at some point in their lives.
 Whether we’re recovering from substances, illness, loss or emotional challenges, we are all capable of healing.